-2. Choose two of the following areas and discuss how they play out in your family.
-Include specific examples, when possible, of family conflict situations which would illustrate your points.
+- 2. Choose two of the following areas and discuss how they play out in your family.
+Include specific examples, when possible, of family conflict situations which would illustrate your points. - a.

-- a.
 Family and displays of emotion - b.
 Family and use of power - c.
 Family and role assignment and satisfaction - d.
-Family and rule creation and enforcement.

-3. Highlight three issues, positive or negative, arising from your family of origin which may impact on your work as a family therapist.
+Family and rule creation and enforcement. - 3.
+Highlight four issues, 2 positive and 2 negative, arising from your family of origin which may impact on your work as a family therapist.
 For positives, how do you see yourself utilizing this strength in family therapy practice?
 What would it bring to the service and how could it benefit your clients?
 For negatives, how do you see yourself adjusting or accommodating for this difficulty so it won't interfere with your family therapy services?
-What do you need to learn, do, or change to remove or diminish this particular weakness?

-4. Provide an overall evaluation of your family, applying the class material.
-How would you assess your family in terms of: progress through developmental stages, differentiation, communication, individual functioning, boundaries, triangles, feelings of satisfaction in roles, self-esteem, problem solving, enjoyment of each other, feelings of intimacy and mutual support.

-5. Explore which Interventions we learned that you feel might have been most helpful to your family during a specific family crises.
+What do you need to learn, do, or change to remove or diminish this particular weakness? - 4.
+Provide an overall evaluation of your family, applying the class material.
+How would you assess your family in terms of: progress through developmental stages, differentiation, communication, individual functioning, boundaries, triangles, feelings of satisfaction in roles, self-esteem, problem solving, enjoyment of each other, feelings of intimacy and mutual support. - 5.
+Explore which Interventions we learned that you feel might have been most helpful to your family during a specific family crises.
 Choose the interventions that you feel would have the most impact on your family, and discuss why.
 What might these interventions have changed in your family, had they actually been implemented?

-Due Monday, via email to
+Due Sunday, turn in to Christine Pappas during class

-4) The Reading Final Examination (multiple choice) will be based exclusively on the reading required for the class, with primary emphasis given to the content of the Reading Review.
-It will be given in class on Sunday, dates to be determined
+- 5) The Reading Final Examination (multiple choice) will be based exclusively on the reading required for the class, with primary emphasis given to the content of the Reading Review.
+It will be given in class on Sunday, dates to be determined - 6) Class role-play.
+The class will be divided into groups; each group will have a designated therapist and a family.
+The group is to create a role-play, explore a particular theory and present to the class the following day in class.